HenrikBengtsson/parallelly/OVERVIEW.md

 ![Life cycle: experimental](man/figures/lifecycle-experimental-orange.svg)

 The **parallelly** package provides functions that enhance the **parallel** packages.
 For example, `availableCores()` gives the number of CPU cores available to your R process as given by R options and environment variables, including those set by job schedulers on high-performance compute (HPC) clusters.
-If none is set, it will fall back to `parallel::detectCores()`.
+If none are set, it will fall back to `parallel::detectCores()`.
 Another example is `makeClusterPSOCK()`, which is backward compatible with `parallel::makePSOCKcluster()` while doing a better job in setting up remote cluster workers without having to know your public IP and configuring the firewall to do port-forwarding to your local computer.
 The functions and features added to this package are written to be backward compatible with the **parallel** package, such that they may be incorporated there later.
 The **parallelly** package comes with an open invitation for the R Core Team to adopt all or parts of its code into the **parallel** package.

 ## Feature Comparison 'parallelly' vs 'parallel'